-The Outpatient Cardiac Rehab Program at Baptist Health Systems is designed to help patients with heart disease recover faster and return to full and productive lives.
+The Cardiac Rehab Program at Baptist Heart is designed to help patients with heart disease recover faster and return to full and productive lives.
 Accredited by the American Association of Cardiopulmonary Rehabilitation, Baptist's cardiac rehab program includes exercise and education to help patients learn ways to lead healthier lifestyles.
 Combined with medical or surgical treatments, cardiac rehab can help patients feel better and reduce their risk for future heart problems.
 Almost everyone with heart disease can benefit from some type of cardiac rehab.
 No one is too old or too young.
 Women benefit from cardiac rehab as much as men.

 You can benefit from Baptist's Outpatient Cardiac Rehab Program if you currently have: